rise-policy/RISE/README.md

 ### 💻 Installation

-Please following the [installation guide](assets/docs/INSTALL.md) to install the `rise` conda environments and the dependencies, as well as the real robot environments.
+Please follow the [installation guide](assets/docs/INSTALL.md) to install the `rise` conda environments and the dependencies, as well as the real robot environments.
 Also, remember to adjust the constant parameters in `dataset/constants.py` and `utils/constants.py` according to your own environment.

+**Make sure that `TRANS_MIN/MAX` and `WORKSPACE_MIN/MAX` are correctly set in the camera coordinates, or you may obtain meaningless output.** We recommend expanding `TRANS_MIN/MAX` by 0.15 - 0.3 meters on both sides of the actual translation range to accommodate spatial data augmentation.
+You could follow [command_train.sh](command_train.sh) for data visualization and parameter check.

 ### 📷 Calibration